felixWackernagel/StockManager/README.md

 # StockManager
-Adnroid example project to work with Sidekick.
+Android example project to work with Sidekick.